Translation Studies - MA Seminar 1 3301-JSS1KIZ

 - in the second semester: write one complete chapter of the thesis;

-- in the third semester: prepare a presentation related to the topic of the thesis; prepare the second chapter of the thesis;
+- in the third semester: prepare a presentation related to the MA thesis research material; write the second chapter of the thesis;

 - in the fourth semester: be ready with the final version of the thesis by the end of April.